Your Website Is Invisible — AI Ate Your Traffic

 The antitrust wildcard

-In December 2025, a US federal court imposed a six-year remedies framework on Google after finding it a monopolist in search.
-The ruling prevents Google from using exclusivity deals to lock in default status and limits default search agreements to one year.
-The judge explicitly noted that generative AI — particularly ChatGPT — constitutes a “disruptive force” that changes the competitive landscape.
+In December 2025, a US federal court imposed a six-year remedies framework on Google for monopoly status in search.
+The ruling limits exclusivity deals and default search agreements to one year.
+Crucially, the judge explicitly classified generative AI — particularly ChatGPT — as a “disruptive force”.
+The DOJ and 35 states are appealing for stronger remedies; the Supreme Court will likely decide by 2027–2028.
+The ruling is already opening distribution channels for alternative AI search providers — accelerating the shift described here.

 What this means for businesses